Would An Anxiety Chat Room Help Me Cope?

 Do You Want to Overcome Your Anxiety?

 It may seem silly to ask yourself if you want to stop feeling anxious.
-It's a horrible feeling.
-But, the truth is that you might find that you're not ready to let go of the fearful thoughts that keep you emotionally paralyzed.
-You might feel that you understand the dangers better than others, and that if you don't keep thinking about them, the worst could happen.
-Or, you might feel that if you think about it long enough, you'll find a way to avoid disaster.
+It can be a horrible feeling.
+But the truth is that you might find that you're not ready to let go of the fearful thoughts that keep you emotionally paralyzed.
+You might feel that you understand the dangers as well as others and that if you don't keep thinking about them, the worst could happen.
+Or you might feel that if you think about it long enough, you'll find a way to avoid disaster.
 Although you may not be ready to let go of your worries, the fact that you're considering anxiety chat means that you're ready to join in the conversation.

 Do You Want to Talk to Someone Who Understands What You're Going Through?

 The people who spend time in anxiety chats deal with fear just like you do.
-They might even feel anxious about the same things you do.
+They might even feel nervous about the same things you do.
 They know what it's like to feel like your nerves are on fire or like you're headed for a breakdown.
 Be ready for people to call you out on your anxieties, though.
 Many of them might already understand enough about anxiety to know that much of it is groundless.
 As you stick with the chat room over time, you might find yourself telling others what they have told you—that it will get better.